 Creating an enabling environment with people in Zimbabwe to live independent and productive lives

-Chenga Ose Association, which means ‘all considered’, is a grassroots, Christian based organization.
+Chenga Ose Association, which means ‘all considered’, is a grassroots, Community Based Organization.
 COA was formed in 2008 to build new hope and a future for those with disabilities and their families.

-COA’s scope reaches five provinces of Zimbabwe and directly cares for and empowers more than three hundred individuals with disabilities and their families.
+COA’s scope reaches the ten provinces of Zimbabwe and directly cares for and empowers more than six hundred individuals with disabilities and their families country-wide.

-COA advocates for learning opportunities, job creation, health care and overall better living conditions for those with disabilities.
+COA advocates for eqyality in learning opportunities, job opportunities for young adults, health care and better living conditions for those with disabilities.

-COA and the families they serve have a relentless vision for not only increasing opportunities for their children but for all children and adults with disabilities in Zimbabwe.
-The vision is to promote each child and young adult with disabilities in Zimbabwe by providing them access to equal opportunities for education, employment, health and other critical services in a Christ-centered environment.
+COA and the families they serve (care-partners) have a relentless vision for not only increasing opportunities for their children but for all children and adults with disabilities in Zimbabwe.
+The broader vision of COA is to empower care-givers especially mothers with up-to-date knowlege, information and skills that enables them to fight for their disabled children to access equal opportunities for education, employment, health and other critical services and supports needed for their well-being through a Christ-centered model of love and care.

-Driven by our deep-rooted faith and love for families with disabilities, we're building a COA community hub in Zimbabwe to spread God's message and provide essential resources.
-We've already secured the land, and with your support, we can build a safe and nurturing space for these families.
-Will you help us reach our $4,500 goal by the end of 2023 and be a part of this transformative journey?
-Donate now to make a lasting impact.
+Driven by our deep-rooted faith and love for families with disabilities, we're desirous to build a national COA community hub in Zimbabwe to provide essential health and life-skills services to our members and clients.
+We need to secure land or an already built complex with your support.
+These facilities, when secured, will provide a safe and nurturing space for these families.
+Will you help us reach our goal to raise adequate funds to buy this kind of property by the end of 2025 and may you consider to be a part of this transformative journey?
+Donate now or at any appropriste time to make a lasting impact in the lives of those who desperately need your help and assistance.

 Our Stories